 - 1. What is the challenge faced when transporting liquid Natural Gas? - a.
 It changes to a gas slowly. - b.
 It liquefies at a very cold temperature. - c.
 It turns into a different substance under pressure. - d.
 It forms an immovable solid when heated. - 2.
 What are the criteria for a design to transport Utah's natural gas to Utah homes? - a.
 It must be contained in secure pipelines. - b.
 It must be the same mass at its destination. - c.
 It must be liquified before transport. - d.
 It must be made non-flammable. - 3.
 What is the advantage of liquefying natural gas? - a.
 It takes up much less space. - b.
 It requires less energy. - c.
 It makes the gas burn cleaner. - d.
 It allows the gas to move through a pipeline. - 4.
 What should the distillation design do to achieve the best result? - a.
 Prevent evaporation - b.
-Heats the crude oil. - c.
+Heat the crude oil. - c.
 Prevent heat exchange. - d.
 Allows oil to solidify.

-Extension of lesson and Career Connections:

-- Visit the website of your local electricity or natural gas provider to learn more about the home energy audits or energy services that they might provide.
-Rocky Mountain Power Dominion Energy - Research various career opportunities in Utah relating to natural gas and other natural resources. - Students ask their parents to see a natural gas bill or visit the school furnace.
+Extension of lesson: Visit the website of your local electricity or natural gas provider to learn more about the home energy audits or energy services that they might provide.
+Rocky Mountain Power Dominion Energy.
+Have students ask their parents to see a natural gas bill or visit the school furnace.